AnkitDheendsa/Capstone/README.md

 - Correlation Analysis: Calculating correlation amongst features (landmarks)
 - Logistic Regression: Predicting landmark values via other features
 - Confusion Matrix: Evaluating logistic regression performance

+# Sprint 3:
+Advanced deep learning modelling.
+Started with a baseline logistic regression model and created a demo script for that then moved on to creating a Convolutional Neural Network for image recognition with image data of different hand signs for the letters "A", "B", "C", "N", "K", "I", "T" and "Hello"